jay-johnson/sci-pype/README.rst

         source /tmp/scipype/bin/activate

 #.
-Activate the ``scipype`` virtualenv
+Activate the ``scipype`` virtual environment

     ::

         $ source /tmp/scipype/bin/activate

 #.
-Confirm your virtual environment is ready for use versions
+Confirm your virtual environment is ready for use

     ::